After Romeo

-After Romeo was a band based in Los Angeles, California.
-After Romeo was formed in late 2012 by Drew Ryan Scott, Jayk Purdy, and T.C.
-Carter after their previous band, Varsity Fanclub, was disbanded.
-The band consisted Drew Ryan Scott, Jayk Purdy, T.C.
-Carter, Blake English, and Devin Fox.
+After Romeo (also stylized as AfteRomeo) was a boy band based in Los Angeles, California.
+The band was formed in 2012, originally consisting of Drew Ryan Scott, Jayk Purdy, T.C.
+Carter, Blake English and Devin Fox.
+They debuted on May 1, 2013 with "Free Fall".

 After signing with Sony Music Japan, the group released an album titled "The Story Continues..." exclusively in Japan.
-After Devin Fox's departure, the group rebranded and released the "Good Things" EP on all streaming platforms.
-The band disbanded in 2017.
+After Devin Fox's departure, the group rebranded and released the EP "Good Things" on all streaming platforms.